bauerindustries/todos-rest-api/README.md

-# todos-rest-api
- Basic demo API with get/post/patch/delete functionality

-## What is it?
+# To-do list REST API
-A simple **Node.js/MongoDB-based** REST API, managing a simple set of CRUD operations.
-Endpoitns accept JSON objects.
+A demonstration REST API, managing a simple set of CRUD operations for a simple to-do list.

+## Technologies used:
+* Node.js
+* Express.js
+* MongoDB

 ## Operations / Endpoints:
-Creating and updating to-do list items require JSON objects in BODY of request methods, as specified:
+Creating and updating to-do list items require JSON objects in the body of request methods, as specified, where **id** is the unique id of a mongoDB document:

 * Read all existing to-do items: GET https://todos-rest-api-demo.onrender.com/todos
 * Create new to-do item/s: POST https://todos-rest-api-demo.onrender.com/todos {text: 'Message content'}